 "I loved the French Lit 1800-1945 course, followed closely by the quite rigorous French Composition class, which I took my freshman year.
 Both stretched me in different and similar ways."

 Dan Dresser '12

-"My favorite class was an independent study I did with Dr. Abel on French phonetics.
+"My favorite class was an independent study I did on French phonetics.
 We would listen to speaking exercises on these old tapes in her office, and I would have to practice making the interesting sounds of the French language over and over till I got it right.
 It was fun to hear the improvement in my pronunciation over time."

 Amy Early '16